puppetlabs/puppet-docs/source/r10k/1.5/gettingstarted_r10k.md

 ###I am brand new to r10k and have a new installation of PE 3.8

-If you have never installed or used r10k before and have just installed PE 3.8, you will find r10k all ready to go in the etc/puppetlabs/r10k directory.
+If you've never installed or used r10k before and have just installed PE 3.8, you will find r10k all ready to go in the etc/puppetlabs/r10k directory.
 You can move on to [].

 ###I was using r10k with an earlier version of PE and just upgraded to PE 3.8

-You have two options: keep using Open Source r10k as it is already set up or switch the the version of r10k packaged with PE 3.8.
+You have two options: keep using Open Source r10k as it is already set up or switch to the version of r10k packaged with PE 3.8.

 To get r10k ready to run with PE 3.8, you will need to: